×

 When we asked people living in Canada about club and activities where newcomers can meet others, they responded:

 "Most things happen in, on or around Okanagan Lake which divides Kelowna and West Kelowna.
 There are two waterfronts with walkways.
 Music in the park on Friday evenings during summer.
-Festivals, street parades, wine tasting, cherry picking, beaches, parks, bears, hiking, mountain biking," remarked one member in Kelowna.
+Festivals, street parades, wine tasting, cherry picking, beaches, parks, bears, hiking, mountain biking," explained one expat living in Kelowna, Canada.

 View More Answers